We are Inside YOUR Office:

 Some call it the PARETO Principle, others call it the 80:20 Principle.

-Even if we don’t go into the math, one thing is clear – there are a few activities which creates more value than others.
+Even if we don’t go into the math, one thing is clear – there are a few activities that create more value than others.

 So, ideally, we should be doing those activities more often